Close your eyes for a second, and think of a city you loved walking through. What do you see and feel?

 With short block lengths and narrow corridors that are easier to traverse on foot than in a car, Boston is referred to as “America’s Walking City.”

-The reality, however, is not all cities were set up to be walkable; as a general rule, the most walkable cities were built before the height of the automobile boom.We can’t apply one-size-fits-all design approaches to cities with vast variety in block lengths, so from today’s vantage point, what can we do to improve walkability?
+How walkable is your community?
+Unfortunately, not all cities were designed to be pedestrian-friendly.
+And generally, the most walkable cities in the world were built before the height of the automobile boom, which has made it difficult for transportation professionals to design a one-size-fits-all solution where cities with varying block lengths perfectly support pedestrians.
+However, from today’s vantage point, what can we do to improve walkability?

 It’s important to ask this question thoughtfully, because every decision creates a ripple effect into the rest of the transportation network.
 For example, if we make walkability enhancements to a single corridor but more people start driving to get there, we haven’t benefited the system as a whole.
 The most sustainable and successful strategies are those that take an entire network into account to make systemic changes to street design.